commfish/seak_seo_dsr/README.md

 2. **Update catch and portside sampleing data**: blah blah

+   a. *Portside sampling for biological data* is available here:

+   b. *Yelloweye harvest data* is available here

+   c. *Halibut harvest data* is available here.
+This is necessary for estimating yelloweye bycatch.

 3. **Estimate yelloweye density for new ROV surveys** If new areas have been sampled since the last assessment, estimate density and then biomass.

    a. [`YE_density_estimation/Code/ROV_Processing.R`]: Script for processing raw **ROV** data, prepping it for GIS work, and then complete the processing.